franciscoavilaluna/vim/README.md

 - #### Snippets
   - You can add or use custom snippets inside `.vim/vimSettings/snippets`
   - To use the html built-in snippet press `,html` in **`NORMAL`** mode.
+  - (Snippet mappings can be found inside `.vim/vimSettings/mappings/MappingsSettings`)

 ## Requirements